-- 1. UEP spearheaded Dreamer Support Series in conjunction with Counseling and Psychological Services and Center for Diversity and Inclusion (CDI). - 2.
-UEP enhanced marketing efforts by creating a comprehensive webpage as part of UEP's website and a one-pager that contains important information on scholarships and resources on campus. - 3.
-UEP continued outreach efforts to off campus strategic partners and community stakeholders through tablings, conferences, and mentorship programs.
+- 1. In the beginning of the academic year, UEP enhanced marketing efforts by creating a comprehensive webpage as part of UEP's website and a one-pager that contains important information on scholarships and resources on campus. - 2.
+In the beginning of the academic year, UEP continued outreach efforts to off campus strategic partners and community stakeholders through tablings, conferences, and mentorship programs.